Sikorsky CH-53K King Stallion: Design

 The CH-53K King Stallion is a heavy-lift helicopter, being a general redesign of the preceding CH-53E, with the main improvements being the new engines and cockpit layout.
-It has over twice the lift capacity and radius of action of the CH-53E, and a wider cargo hold to allow it to carry a Humvee internally.
-A new composite rotor blade system is also used, featuring technology similar to that of the UH-60 Black Hawk helicopter.
+It has over twice the lift capacity and radius of action of the CH-53E, and a wider cargo hold that can carry a Humvee internally.
+A new composite rotor blade system is used, featuring technology similar to that of the UH-60 Black Hawk helicopter.

 The CH-53K is powered by the General Electric GE38-1B engine, which was selected over the Pratt and Whitney Canada PW150 and a variant of the Rolls-Royce AE 1107C-Liberty used on the V-22 Osprey.
-Each of the three T408 engines is rated at 7,500 shp, and gives the CH-53K the ability to fly 20 kn faster than its CH-53E predecessor.
+Each of the three T408 engines is rated at 7,500 shp, giving the CH-53K the ability to fly 20 kn faster than its CH-53E predecessor.